- Home

 Import issues with Anki

-Solution: Ensure you're importing the generated .csv/.tsv file (matching your separator choice) and that Anki is updated to the latest version.
+Solution: Easiest fix: download the native .apkg package and double-click it - no field mapping needed.
+If you use .csv/.tsv instead, make sure the file matches your separator choice and that Anki is updated to the latest version.

 Next Steps and Integration